Photo: Mark Wolfe for Bob Vila

 Electric pressure washers are smaller and lighter than gasoline-powered models.
 Some electric pressure washers aren’t much larger than a cooler and are easier to store.

+Deciding on an electric pressure washer can take measured research and assessment of needs.
+While every situation is a little different, there may be some lingering questions.
 If you still have questions about how to use an electric pressure washer or how to care for one, read on.

 Q. How do you use an electric pressure washer?